18F/analytics.usa.gov/dap.md

 * The `s3cmd` command line tool for pushing files to Amazon S3.
 * Authorized access to the `analytics.usa.gov` S3 bucket.

-We might consider looking into making a single Node script that does all of this at once.

 ### Getting the official snippet

 Download the current, unminified DAP snippet to `dap.js` from its [GitHub repository](https://github.com/GSA/DAP-Gov-wide-GA-Code):